 The Jordan River Service Inc was established in 1984.
 Our purpose is to work as a community-operated organisation, building community capacity in the Brighton Municipality.
-We manage the Bridgewater and Gagebrook Community Centres, Pete’s Community Workshed, Waterbridge Food Co-op and various other services and programs
+We manage the Bridgewater and Gagebrook Community Centres, Jordan River Community Workshed, Waterbridge Food Co-op and various other services and programs

-Waterbridge Food runs two community gardens, three cooking programs and a food pantry.
+Waterbridge Food runs two community gardens, a cooking program and a food pantry.
 Our staff and volunteers grow fresh produce, cook delicious healthy meals and sell fresh affordable food in our community.

-- We have developed and expanded two community gardens in Bridgewater and Gagebrook at the Community Centres.
+- We have developed and expanded two community gardens in Bridgewater and Gagebrook at the Community Houses.

 - We harvest the garden produce to supply our Food Pantry.

 - The gardens are a shared, safe place for community members to gather and enjoy each other’s company